dwmetz/QuickPcap/README.md

 # QuickPcap

+Capture a packet trace on a Windows host without installing additonal tools.
-A quick and easy PowerShell script to collect a packet trace with option to convert .etl to .pcap.
+A quick and easy PowerShell script to collect a packet trace, with an option to convert .etl to .pcap.

 For more see: https://bakerstreetforensics.com/2022/01/07/quickpcap-capturing-a-pcap-with-powershell/